labby/anynews/README.md

 Visit the created page/section in your frontend and search for the *group_id(s)* you want to use in the Anynews function call.

 ### Anynews Templates
 The HTML skeleton of the Anynews output is defined by template files **templates/display_mode_X.htt**.
 The template to be used is defined by the Anynews function parameter **$display_mode**, which defaults to 1 if no valid input is defined.
-Create a blank template file with the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme) and name as follows: **templates/display_mode_5.htt**
+Create a blank template file and name as follows: **templates/display_mode_5.htt**

 #### Step 1:
 Add the HTML markup below to your custom template file.
 The entire HTML output should be wrapped in a div with class "mod_anynews" to prevent CSS clashes with other modules, templates or the LEPTON core.